eltonlaw/impyute/README.md

 **Simple Random Imputation:** Fill in missing values with a randomly selected value from the same column.
 Not very useful, but acts as a good baseline.
 **Complete Case:** Only use datapoints with complete data.
 May waste alot of data.
+**Last Observation Carried Forward:** For each missing value substitute the preceding value.
+If the missing value is in the first column, substitute the next value instead.
+For time series data only.

 ## Citations